Three-Dimensional Ultrasound Matrix Imaging

-Iterative phase reversal provides an estimation of aberration transmittance \flav{[Fig.~\ref{fig1_3DUMI}j]} whose phase conjugate is used to compensate for wave distortions (see Methods).
-The resulting mean RPSF is displayed in Fig.~\ref{fig1_3DUMI}l.
+Iterative phase reversal provides an estimation of aberration transmittance {[Fig.~\ref{fig1_3DUMI}k]} whose phase conjugate is used to compensate for wave distortions (see Methods).
+The resulting mean RPSF is displayed in Fig.~\ref{fig1_3DUMI}m.
 Although it shows a clear improvement compared with the initial RPSF, high-order aberrations still subsist.
-Because of its 3D feature, the pork chop cannot be fully reduced to an aberrating phase screen in the transducer basis.
+Because of its 3D feature, the {pork tissue layer} cannot be fully reduced to an aberrating phase screen in the transducer basis.

 {\textbf{Spatial reciprocity as a guide star.}}